wolfguarder/yii2-tinymce-codemirror/README.md

 * compressor action;
 * integration with file managers like elFinder;
 * integration with spelling services like Yandex.

-Fork of [another extension](https://github.com/zxbodya/yii2-tinymce) with some additional features:
 * TinyMCE gone to npm package to always have the latest version;
 * Added integration with great [elFinder extension](https://github.com/MihailDev/yii2-elfinder);
 * (TODO) Icon to insert many images at once;
 * Few bugs resolved.
 It's all working now.

+Fork of [another extension](https://github.com/NecroMan/yii2-tinymce) with some additional features:
+* CodeMirror plugin integration for source code mode.

 Installation
 ------------